irinagopancuk5-max/irinagopancuk5-max/README.md

 ## 👩‍💻 About me
 I am learning programming step by step and building small projects to improve my skills.

-I enjoy solving logical tasks and learning how real applications work.
+I enjoy solving logical tasks and understanding how real applications work.

 ---